TEMECULA – People move for various reasons. Some have outgrown their existing homes and need something bigger, while others move to downsize.

 Regardless of why people move, moving occurs more often than they might think.
 The U.S. Census Bureau said one in nine people relocated in 2015 to a new neighborhood, a new state or even across the country.
 Relocating, whether it’s around the corner or miles away, affects people’s lives in many ways.
 A smooth transition to a new place involves understanding the process and getting the support necessary to make the move a success.

 Research potential destinations.

-Give ample thought to where the family might live before uprooting everyone.
+Give ample thought to where you might live before uprooting yourself and your family if you have one.
 The career resource Change Recruitment suggested using the internet as much as possible to learn about the location.
 Sites like Niche can paint a picture of an area, providing information regarding its demographics, points of interest, schools and much more.
-An in-person visit will be needed to get a true feel for the neighborhood, however.
+However, an in-person visit will be needed to get a true feel for the neighborhood.